CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 ### 2 5 Incorrect configuration of the WLAN infrastructure

 Access points and other WLAN components (eg WLAN controllers) offer a large number of configuration settings, which in particular also concern security functions.
-If wrong settings are made here, either no communication via an access point is possible or communication takes place unprotected or with a too low protection level.
+If wrong settings are made here, either no communication via an access point is possible or communication takes place unprotected or with too low a level of protection.

 ### 2 6 Insufficient or missing Wi-Fi security mechanisms

-When delivered, WLAN components are often configured so that no or only a few security mechanisms are activated.
+In the delivery state, WLAN components are often configured so that no or only a few security mechanisms are activated.
 Moreover, some of the mechanisms are inadequate and do not provide adequate protection.
 Even today, various WLAN components are used, the only insufficient security mechanisms such.
 B. WEP support.
 In part, these devices can not even be upgraded to stronger security mechanisms.
 If such devices are used, an attacker can easily listen to all communications and gain access to confidential information.

 ### 2 7 Listening to the WLAN communication

 Since radio is a medium that several users can share ("shared medium"), the data transmitted via WLANs can be easily monitored and recorded.
 If the data is not or insufficiently encrypted, transmitted payload data can be easily obtained.
 In addition, radio networks or the radio waves transmitted often exceed the limits of the self-occupied premises, so that data are also broadcast in areas that can not be controlled and secured by the users or an institution.

 ### 2 8 Imitation of a valid access point (rogue access point)
 An attacker can pretend to be part of the WLAN infrastructure by installing their own access point with a properly chosen SSID near a client.
 This fake access point is called a rogue access point.
 If this provides the WLAN client with a higher transmission power than the real access point, the client will use it as the base station if two-sided authentication is not enforced.
-In addition, the real access point could be turned off by a denial of service attack.
+In addition, the real access point could be turned off by a denial-of-service attack.
 Users log on to a network that only pretends to be the destination network.
 This makes it possible for an attacker to listen to the communication.
 Poisoning or spoofing methods also allow an attacker to fake a false identity or to redirect network traffic to his systems.
 So he can eavesdrop and control the communication.
 Especially in public radio networks (so-called hotspots) a rogue access point is a popular means of attack.

 ### 2 9 Unprotected LAN access at the access point